-- (1) Any person who does any indecent act with, or directed at, another person who is under the age of 17 years is guilty of a crime. - Charge: Indecent act with or directed at a young person under the age of 17 years. - (3) The consent of a person against whom a crime is alleged to have been committed under this section is a defence to such a charge only where, at the time the crime was alleged to have been committed - - (a) that person was of or above the age of 15 years and the accused person was not more than 5 years older than that person; or s.
-125C Part IV - Acts Injurious to the Public in General young person means a person under the age of 17 years.
+- Any person who does any indecent act with, or directed at, another person who is under the age of 17 years is guilty of a crime. - Charge: Indecent act with or directed at a young person under the age of 17 years. - (3) The consent of a person against whom a crime is alleged to have been committed under this section is a defence to such a charge only where, at the time the crime was alleged to have been committed - - (a) that person was of or above the age of 15 years and the accused person was not more than 5 years older than that person; or s.
+125C young person means a person under the age of 17 years.